Vestibular atelectasis (VA)

 Several papers and recent case reports have suggested (without proof) that the combination of bilateral vestibular weakness and pressure sensitivity is caused by vestibular atelectasis.

-- Nadol (1995) wrote about this again.
-He stated that "The site of lesion, as evaluated by clinical signs and symptoms, is controversial because concomitant central nervous system abnormalities have been described.
+- Nadol (1995) stated that "The site of lesion, as evaluated by clinical signs and symptoms, is controversial because concomitant central nervous system abnormalities have been described.
 The histopathology of temporal bones from persons who in life had symptoms characteristic of vestibular neuritis demonstrates degeneration of branches of the vestibular nerve and the neuroepithelium of vestibular end organs. " This seems a bit vague.

 - Acierno et al (1997) reported on a single patient, without pathology.
 They wrote "A patient with an idiopathic bilateral vestibulopathy described two types of oscillopsia, one induced by head movement, the other induced by changing pressure in the right external auditory canal."